-Sixteen percent of adults in Asotin County had diabetes, which was slightly higher than the Washington State rate.
-Diabetes was the seventh leading cause of death in Asotin County from 2014-2016.
+Six percent of adults in Garfield County had diabetes in 2016-2017, which was not significantly lower than the Washington State rate.
+Diabetes was the fourth leading cause of death in Garfield County from 2011-2017.
+Rates between 2013 and 2016 could not be reported due to unreliable statistics.

-Diabetes is a serious, progressive chronic illness in Asotin County and across the United States.
-In 2017, it affected 30.3 million people in the USA, or approximately 9.4 percent of the US population.
+Diabetes is a serious, progressive chronic illness in Garfield County and across the United States.
+In 2017, it affected 30.3 million people in the USA, or approximately

+9.4 percent of the US population.
 People with diabetes are at higher risk of serious health complications including blindness, kidney failure, heart disease, stroke, and loss of toes, feet, or legs.
 People with diabetes are twice as likely to have heart disease or a stroke as people without diabetes-and at an earlier age.